4 releases

 • Emitted values should implement an extra trait (Debug) in addition to Serde's Serialize and Deserialize.

-• This is an async implementation, currently limited to tokio, but async-std will be added soon under a feature flag.
+• This is an async implementation, not limited to tokio, but async-std is supported under the use-async-std feature flag.

 • The listener methods (on and once) take a callback that returns a future instead of a merely a closure.